 As we all know, the depression rates among young academics are dreadful.
 However, it’s not the professional group that is the most burdened with mental health problems among young people.
 There are professions with even worse statistics, including the aforementioned YouTubers.
 Namely, most YouTubers are under the constant pressure associated with creating new content, outperforming themselves, and fighting for attention.

 According to some research studies, those who treat their online activity as play perform better than those who perceive it as work.
 But, how can you perceive what you do as play if your future depends on it?
-Even the most successful people on YouTube often report burnouts to public and disconnect.
-While in fact, the majority of content creators who are not wealthy and popular, suffer even more than the YouTube elite.
+Even the most successful people on YouTube often report burnout to the public and disconnect.
+While, the majority of content creators who are not wealthy and popular, suffer even more than the YouTube elite.
 They just suffer in silence.

 How Did This Happen?

 I consume quite a lot of YouTube content daily.
 This occupies my mind to such an extent that I even wrote two blog posts dedicated to YouTube on this blog in 2017 (“YouTube“ and “YouTube culture“).
 However, for all the aforementioned reasons, it never crossed my mind to start a YouTube channel myself.
 Why would I ever pack myself into this?

 I currently live a peaceful life in a relatively small town somewhere in the East of the Netherlands.
 I developed a career orientation course for PhDs that I use to cast in Amsterdam once a month (or at least, I do it whenever the corona is not around) I teach courses online, I write books, and I occasionally jump on the train to meet with friends and with potential collaborators or subcontractors.
 Or, I jump on the train to attend some interesting meetups and conferences around the country.